 Adelphi's Hudson Valley Center is centrally located in Poughkeepsie, New York.
 The Center serves the entire Hudson Valley region and nearby counties in Connecticut.
 The Hudson Valley Center has embraced a tradition of quality social work education for more than 30 years.
 The Center's strong academic foundation is enhanced by close working relationships with social service agencies throughout the Hudson Valley.
 The faculty, staff, and administration provide individualized internship planning, professional and academic advisement.
 Graduates of the Center's M.S.W. program go on to work in the region's most renowned agencies and provide an ever-expanding network of contacts for students.
 The Hudson Valley program offers individuals living and working in the region an opportunity to pursue their graduate social work education in a convenient location, as either full-time or part-time students.
+In 2012, the Hudson Valley Center relocated to its present location in the St. Francis Hospital Medical Arts Pavilion in Poughkeepsie.
+With this move comes the offering of the undergraduate program of RN to BS in Nursing as well as the graduate program in Nursing Administration.
+The Hudson Valley Center plans to offer additional programs within the Center for Health Innovation in order to meet the needs of the healthcare community in that region.
 Courses are offered on weekday evenings and on Saturday.
 Criteria for admission, course content, and program requirements are identical to those at the Garden City campus.